sd17fall/softdes.web/notes/genefinder-solutions.md

 ## `get_reverse_complement`

-This reverses the sequence `dna[::-1]`, and then takes the complement of each nucleotide:
+This first implementation reverses the sequence (`dna[::-1]`), and then takes the complement of each nucleotide from that reversed sequence:

 ```python